 Who is at Risk?

-Prostate cancer only affects men as women do not have a prostate gland.
+Cancer of the prostate only affects men as women do not have a prostate gland.
 Most cases of Prostate Cancer develop in men aged 50 and over.
-Research suggests that obesity increases the risk of Prostate Cancer.
-It tends to be more common in men of African-Caribbean and African descent and less common in Asian men.
+Research suggests that obesity increases the risk of contracting it It tends to be more common in men of African-Caribbean and African descent and less common in Asian men.

 If you have a close relative who has had Prostate Cancer, then there is an increased risk that you will also develop it – so stay vigilant!

-If you are worried about Prostate Cancer seek medical advice immediately.
-For further information about how Prostate Cancer is treated and the NHS support available visit this page on the NHS website.
+If you are worried about any kind of Cancer seek medical advice immediately.
+For further information about how this Cancer is treated and the NHS support available visit this page on the NHS website.